schatzlab/appliedgenomics2021/assignments/assignment4/README.md

 - 1b.
 For each position in chromosome 22, count how many k-mers mapped (with mapq >= 20) to it.
 Make a histogram of the number of positions in chromosome 22 with a given number of k-mers mapping to them.
 Use k = 100, and the 100-mers you generated in 1a.
 [Hint: What is the maximum number of k-mers that can uniquely map to a single position?
 How many 100-mers can overlap one base in chromosome 22?]

 - 1c.
 Repeat the previous two questions for k = 25, 50 and 500.
 How does number of positions a k-mer maps to change with different k?
-How does the number of k-mers that uniquely map to a given position change?
+How does the number of k-mers that map to a given position change?
 Provide plots for each value of k, as well as a couple of sentences discussing the effect of k on both.

 ### Question 2.
 Small Variant Analysis [10 pts]